Folkestone Harbour railway station: Closure

 In 2006, 1,000 new houses and apartments were planned around Folkestone Harbour, but they could not be practically served by the branch line.
 Network Rail decided that it could not justify maintaining the route, so it began the process to close the station permanently, turning the viaduct into a pedestrian walkway.
 The closure was objected to by the freight carrier DB Schenker, the Department for Transport (DfT) and Southeastern.
 During 2008, the VSOE still used Folkestone Harbour with its last train travelling on 13 November.
-A small number of trains visited the branch thereafter; the final one was a steam-hauled rail tour by a BR Standard Class 7 70013 Oliver Cromwell from Victoria on 14 March 2009.
+A small number of trains visited the branch thereafter; the final one was a steam-hauled rail tour by 70013 Oliver Cromwell from Victoria on 14 March 2009.

 As part of the redevelopment proposals, Network Rail planned to demolish the line once it had been closed.
 A group named the Remembrance Line Association formed, opposing this action with the hope that the line could be turned into a heritage railway and the station into a museum.
 The group included future UK Independence Party leader Henry Bolton.
 On 21 December 2008, the Remembrance Line Association ran a railtour to the branch using the Southern Railway preserved diesel electric Class 201 No. 1001.

 On 20 March 2009, Network Rail announced they had begun the formal process to close the line and station on cost grounds, having redeveloped Folkestone West with new waiting facilities for the VSOE passengers.
 By August 2010, the closure process had not proceeded past the statutory "mothballing" stage, making the railway still officially operational so that all objections could be properly addressed.
 On 20 November 2013, the DfT published a proposal to close the line and station serving Folkestone Harbour.
 Consultation on the closure ended on 28 February 2014, and the line was formally closed on 31 May.